k8ssandra/k8ssandra/docs/content/en/blog/articles/release-1.1/index.md

 To create a new K8ssandra deployment using the latest release, follow the instructions on the [Getting Started]({{< ref "getting-started" >}}) page.

-To update an existing K8ssandra deployment to the 1.1 release, see the instructions in the [Getting started for SRE]({{< ref "site-engineer#upgrade" >}}) page.
+To update an existing K8ssandra deployment to the 1.1 release, see the instructions in the [Upgrading K8ssandra]({{< ref "upgrade" >}}) page.
 You can check the version of your current installation by executing the command: `helm show chart k8ssandra/k8ssandra` and searching for the line that begins with `version:`.

 ## MinIO Storage